lukasrosenberger/academic/index.md

 I am a Ph.D. canditate in Economics at LMU Munich.
 My research spans economic growth, economic history, and innovation.
 In my dissertation, I investigate how human capital, idea growth, and idea diffusion interacted during Enlightenment and Industrial Revolution to originate Europe's richess.

-During the academic year 2021--2022, I am visiting Northwestern University at invitation of Joel Mokyr.
-Previously, I have visited Brown University January to May 2020 at invitation of Oded Galor.
+During the academic year 2021--2022, I am visiting Northwestern University at the invitation of Joel Mokyr.
+Previously, I have visited Brown University January to May 2020 at the invitation of Oded Galor.

 I am available for interviews during the virtual EEA meeting and the virtual ASSA/AEA meeting.